-Protocol - What you must do Guidance - How you should do it CHILD AND FAMILY TEAM MEETINGS (CFTs) For children who are in the legal custody of a county child welfare services agency, a CFT meeting must be held when there is a: Change in placement (or potential change in placement) of the child; Change in family circumstance and it is necessary to reconvene the team to discuss the case, this includes when there is a change in the juvenile's school; Change in the permanent plan; or Any time the family or child request the team be convened.
-As identified in the protocol a Child and Family Team meeting must be scheduled when there is a change in placement or potential change in placement.
-This meeting should occur as soon as possible and address the following: • Is the juvenile able to remain safely in their current placement? • What factors have been identified contributing towards placement disruption? • What resources and supports may help sustain the placement? • If a placement change is inevitable, what information regarding the juvenile can be shared to assist the new placement provider? • Has the agency received input from the juvenile's biological family regarding the child's needs? • Does the child's mental health provider have recommendations regarding placement? • If there will be a change in placement, a Best Interest Determination meeting (BID) can occur during the CFT.
+Guidance - How you should do it As identified in protocol, a Child and Family Team meeting must be scheduled when there is a change in placement or potential change in placement.
+This meeting should occur as soon as possible and address the following: Is the juvenile able to remain safely in their current placement?
+What factors have been identified contributing towards placement disruption?
+What resources and supports may help sustain the placement?
+If a placement change is inevitable, what information regarding the juvenile can be shared to assist the new placement provider?
+Has the agency received input from the juvenile's biological family regarding the child's needs?
+Does the child's mental health provider have recommendations regarding placement?
+If there will be a change in placement, a Best Interest Determination meeting (BID) can occur during the CFT.
 An educational professional must be present if the BID meeting occurs during the CFT.
 Depending on family circumstances and desires the BID may need to be scheduled separately from the CFT meeting.
 When there has been a change in the permanent plan, as explained in the protocol, there must be a CFT.
 The county child welfare agency should: Clearly communicate the new primary and concurrent plan to all those impacted by the plan change.
 Discuss the next action steps towards achieving permanency.
 The Permanency Planning Family Service Agreement, as outlined in protocol, must be updated within 30 days of the court's decision to change the child's permanent plan.
 The county child welfare agency should provide an opportunity for the Permanency Planning Family